Kowalski-RND/uProse/README.md

 - Post Categories

 ###Writing
-μLog comes with an editor which generates posts for you in JSON format.
+μ! comes with an editor which generates posts for you in JSON format.
 Since no database is <br>
-used, μLog does not have any authentication.
+used, μ! does not have any authentication.
 This means that to add new posts you must edit the <br>
 posts.json file.

 The editor makes this easy.
 The editor will load your previous posts from the flatfile.
 When it<br>